3D rotation group: Orthogonal and rotation matrices

 where R^{} denotes the transpose of R and I is the 3 × 3 identity matrix.
 Matrices for which this property holds are called orthogonal matrices.
 The group of all 3 × 3 orthogonal matrices is denoted O(3), and consists of all proper and improper rotations.

 In addition to preserving length, proper rotations must also preserve orientation.
 A matrix will preserve or reverse orientation according to whether the determinant of the matrix is positive or negative.
 For an orthogonal matrix R, note that det R^{} = det R implies (det R)^{2} = 1, so that det R = ±1.
 The subgroup of orthogonal matrices with determinant +1 is called the special orthogonal group, denoted SO(3).

 Thus every rotation can be represented uniquely by an orthogonal matrix with unit determinant.
 Moreover, since composition of rotations corresponds to matrix multiplication, the rotation group is isomorphic to the special orthogonal group SO(3).

 Improper rotations correspond to orthogonal matrices with determinant −1, and they do not form a group because the product of two improper rotations is a proper rotation.

 Group structure

 The rotation group is a group under function composition (or equivalently the product of linear transformations).
 It is a subgroup of the general linear group consisting of all invertible linear transformations of the real 3-space $\R^3$.

 Furthermore, the rotation group is nonabelian.
 That is, the order in which rotations are composed makes a difference.
 For example, a quarter turn around the positive x-axis followed by a quarter turn around the positive y-axis is a different rotation than the one obtained by first rotating around y and then x.

 The orthogonal group, consisting of all proper and improper rotations, is generated by reflections.
 Every proper rotation is the composition of two reflections, a special case of the Cartan–Dieudonné theorem.

+Complete classification of finite subgroups

+The finite subgroups of $\mathrm{SO}(3)$ are completely classified.

+Every finite subgroup is isomorphic to either an element of one of two countably infinite families of planar isometries: the cyclic groups $C_n$ or the dihedral groups $D_{2n}$, or to one of three other groups: the tetrahedral group $\cong A_4$, the octahedral group $\cong S_4$, or the icosahedral group $\cong A_5$.